-While there are many reasons for the on-call physician shortage, many observers believe that the current crisis has been exacerbated by the law that firmly established the "safety net" more than 20 years ago — EMTALA.
+While there are many reasons for the on-call physician shortage, many observers believe that this crisis has been made worse by the law that firmly established the "safety net" more than 35 years ago — EMTALA.
 Congress passed the Emergency Medical Treatment and Active Labor Act (EMTALA) in 1986 in response to widespread reports that hospital EDs were transferring uninsured and indigent patients to public hospitals, a practice also known as dumping.

 This article will discuss the obligations of physicians who are on-call for the ED and how they can avoid violating federal law.
 This article is not intended to be a comprehensive discussion of EMTALA, but an abbreviated summary of physician obligations under the law.